SF-studio: Round four

 Round four had five questions taken from recent news, all of which were multiple-choice questions with three choices.
 This round also had a "dare" element.

 The contestant viewed the questions but did not answer them yet.
 He/she predicted how many he/she would get right.
 This would determine what prize he/she would get: If the contestant met his/her prediction, he/she would get a prize whose value depended how many questions he/she said he/she would get right, not on how many he/she actually got right.
 If the contestant did not meet the prediction, he/she would get nothing at all.

 The contestant then answered all the questions.
 He/she was given a chance to change one of the answers, if he/she wanted to.

 Then all answers were revealed.
 If enough answers were right, the contestant got a prize defined as above.

 Lottery game

-SF-Studio included a lottery game called Simon sää, in co-operation with Veikkaus.
-The name means "Simo's weather" and the draw took the form of a fictitious weather forecast, with the weather of ten Finnish cities or towns (including one Lappish town that is actually named Simo) randomly selected from four different options.
+SF-studio included a lottery game called Simon sää, in co-operation with Veikkaus.
+The name means "Simo's weather" and the draw took the form of a fictitious weather forecast, with the weather of ten Finnish cities or towns (including one town in Lapland that is actually named Simo) randomly selected from four different options.

 This lottery game was not as popular as Maailman ympäri and has been stopped.